73rhodes/dclassify/README.md

 If the applyInverse option is used, it will calculate probabilities based on the present tokens (as usual), and also calculate a probability-of-absence for the missing tokens.
-I think this is unconventional, but it produces better results in my testing, given that the data uses a very small voculary.
+I think this is unconventional, but it produces better results in my testing, given that my data uses a very small voculary.
 It works better for classifying ojects based on a rather small set of characteristics rather than for, say, the whole English vocabulary.

 Usage
 -----

+This doesn't make any assumptions about the data you want to classify, so first you have to create your own Document instances with names and tokens, using whatever kind of tokenization you require,

     var mod = require('lib/classifier');